MailTape/MailTape-v1/_posts/2020-08-30-Beau-Wanzer.md

 track5_title: Klein – Claim It
 track5_color: trippy
 ---
-<p id="introduction">This morning we welcome [Širom](http://siromband.si/) to select three eclectic Sunday morning tunes with us.
-They are a trio whose members stem from the regions of Prekmurje, Tolminsko and Kras.
+<p id="introduction">Welcome back to a new season of MailTape!
+This morning we welcome Chicago-based woozy noodler [Beau Wanzer](https://beauwanzer.bandcamp.com/) to select three contorted Sunday morning tunes with us.
 <br><br>
-Ana Kravanja, Samo Kutin and Iztok Koren play dozens of instruments between them and describe their work as “imaginary folk music”.
-Played live on acoustic instruments, their sounds are episodic, dreamlike voyages—qawwali-style vocals and drones mutate into free-jazz abandon, gamelan (played on pots, pans and cutlery), and secured with riviting bass sounds.
+A molecular biologist with a fluency with machines
 </p>